Triangulations of polygons and stacked simplicial complexes: separating their Stanley-Reisner ideals: Introduction

 Let $X$ be a simplicial complex on a set $A$, i.e., a family of subsets of $A$ such that if $F \in X$ and $G \sus F$, then $G \in X$.
 Let $F_1, F_2, \dots, F_k$ be an ordering of the facets (the maximal faces) of $X$.
 We assume that the $F_i$'s all have the same cardinality.
 Let $X_p$ be the simplicial complex generated by $F_1, \ldots, F_p$.

 The sequence $F_1,\dots,F_k$ is a {\em stacking} of $X$ if each $F_p$ is attached to $X_{p-1}$ along a single codimension-one face of $X_{p-1}$.
 So we may write $F_p = G_p \cup \{v_p\}$ where $G_p$ is a face of $X_{p-1}$ and $v_p$ is not a vertex of $X_{p-1}$.
 This is a shelling, but a particularly simple kind of shelling, since each $F_p$ is attached to a single codimension-one face, in contrast to a union of one or more such faces.
+A simplicial complex that has a stacking as above is called a {\em stacked simplicial complex}.
+Such simplicial complexes have appeared in the literature also as ``facet constructible complexes''~(see~\cite{DS17,Goe}).
+Although they have been previously studied from the point of view of commutative algebra, to the best of our knowledge it was with a different persepective than in this paper.
+For instance, in~\cite{DS17} the focus is more on the homological invariants and Cohen--Macaulayness of such complexes.

 To a stacked simplicial complex $X$ we associate a (hyper)tree as in the example above.
-Let $V$ be an index set for the faces of $X$.
+Let $V$ be an index set for the facets of $X$.
 For a codimension-one face~$G$ of $X$ which is on at least two facets, let $e_G = \{ v \in V \, | \, F_v \supseteq G \}$.
 This gives a hypergraph on $V$ whose edges are the sets $e_G$.
 In fact this hypergraph is a hypertree $T$: it is connected, each pair of edges intersects in at most one vertex, and there are no cycles.
 The hypertree~$T$ is an ordinary tree, like in Figure~\ref{figone}, when each codimension-one face is on at most two facets.
 Then $X$ is a triangulated ball.
-In fact, $X$ may then be realized as a stacked polytope, and every stacked polytope is of this kind.
+In fact, $X$ may then be realized as a stacked polytope (see~\cite{Grum}), and every stacked polytope is of this kind.
+For the relationship between stacked simplicial complexes and stacked polytopes, we refer to Section~4.5 of~\cite{Goe}.

 Given an (ordinary) tree $T$, let $V$ be the vertices of $T$, and $E$ the edge set of~$T$.
-Let $\Spol = k[x_{e,0}, x_{e,1}]_{e \in E}$ be the polynomial ring in $2|E|$ variables.
-Choose an arbitrary direction on each edge of the tree, giving a directed tree $\dT$.
-We associate a squarefree monomial ideal $I(\dT)$ in the polynomial ring $\Spol$ as follows.
-Given a pair of vertices $v,w$ of $T$, there is a unique path between $v$ and $w$ in the (undirected) tree $T$:
+Let $\iC \sus E \times V$ be the incidence relation consisting of pairs $(e,v)$ such that $v$ is a vertex on the edge $e$.
+Let $\Spol$ be the polynomial ring in the variables $x_{e,v}$ for $(e,v) \in \iC$.
+We associate a squarefree monomial ideal $I(T)$ in the polynomial ring $\Spol$ as follows.
+Given a pair of vertices $v,w$ of $T$, there is a unique path between $v$ and $w$ in the tree $T$: